 Sure, a robot vacuum makes cleaning your floors a heck of a lot easier.
-But, you still have to empty the dust bin just about every time you run it.
-With its Clean Base and compatibility with Alexa and Google Assistant, the i7+ makes it so you can literally vacuum without lifting a finger.
-Just say “Alexa …” or “OK, Google, ask Roomba to start cleaning,” and your i7+ will start cleaning.
-After it’s finished, the clean base will suck the dirt and debris into an enclosed bag that holds up to 30 deposits.
+But, you still have to empty the dustbin just about every time you run it.
+With its Clean Base and compatibility with Alexa and Google Assistant, the s9 Plus is the latest model from the esteemed company that’s capable of literally vacuuming without having you lift a finger.
+Just say “Alexa …” or “OK, Google, ask Roomba to start cleaning,” and your s9 Plus will start cleaning.
+The best part about it is when it completes the cleaning, since the clean base will suck the dirt and debris into an enclosed bag that holds up to 30 deposits.

-In addition to being one of the most user-friendly robots you can buy, the i7+ also has an upgraded processor, increased RAM, and an advanced navigation system that allows the robot to track its surroundings using visual landmarks.
-It can tell where it’s already been and where it still needs to clean.
+In addition to being one of the most user-friendly robots you can buy, the s9 Plus adopts a new flat fronted, D-shaped design to allow for better edge and corner cleaning.
+Naturally, it’s also outfitted with the latest tech under the hood — consisting of a new 3D sensor in the front bumper that enhances Roomba’s wall detection, a more powerful cleaning head, and intelligent mapping.
+It can tell where it has already been and where it still needs to clean.
 The robot can clean your entire home, or you can instruct it to clean specific places.
 Its sensors can locate the higher traffic areas in your home, and the robot will be extra attentive to those dirtier areas of your floors.

-While the i7+ is exceptionally expensive, it’s performance and features are top notch.
-If you want the best of the best in terms of robot vacuums, the i7+ is the way to go.
-You can check out our full review of the Roomba i7+ here.
+While the s9 Plus is exceptionally expensive, its performance and features are top-notch.
+If you want the best of the best in terms of robot vacuums, the s9 Plus is the way to go.
+You can check out our full review of the Roomba s9 Plus here.

 Neato Botvac D6